Ytosko/n8n-node-postmark-smtp/README.md

     - Attachments (binary data).
     - CC and BCC recipients.
     - Dynamic sender verification (loads verified domains from your account).
-- **Batch Send Email**: Send multiple emails in a single API request for better performance.
-- **Send Email with Template**: Use Postmark's template feature to send emails by providing a Template ID and a Model (JSON).
+- **Send Email with Template**: Use Postmark's template feature to send emails with full sender/recipient control.

 ## Credentials

-This node requires two types of credentials:
+This node requires a **Postmark API** credential which includes:

-1.  **Postmark Server Token**: Required for sending emails.
+1.  **Server Token**: Required for sending emails.
 You can find this in your Postmark server settings under "API Tokens".
-2.  **Postmark Account Token**: Required *only* if you want to use the "From (Domain)" dropdown to fetch verified domains.
+2.  **Account Token**: Required *only* if you want to fetch verified domains dynamically.
 You can find this in your Postmark account settings.

 ## Installation